 You need them all the more reason because interactive content sweeps 2X conversion more than passive content.

-#7 Pull your customers back with Exit Intent Pop-Ups when they’re about to leave
+Personalized marketing tip #7 Pull your customers back with Exit Intent Pop-Ups when they’re about to leave

 Is your visitor lurking around for some time now but not quite sure about buying the product?
 You have to give him a strong reason to convert.

 If he is planning to leave the site or is moving outside the upper page boundary— try sweetening the deal by offering exit discounts and offers using the exit intent pop-up windows.
+Take a look at how Neil Patel uses exit overlays strategies for conversion in one of our blogs.

 Create urgency using the scarcity trick and give him a limited-offer period—for example, discounts on cart-items or free-shipping for the next couple of hours.